venkyvb/Broadsea/connecting_to_databricks.md

   - Once these changes are done - build a docker image (e.g. `ghcr.io/venkyvb/webapi-spark`) and push the image to a container registry (e.g. Github Container registry)

 * The changes in the current fork where the `docker-compose.yml` uses the new container image from above (e.g. `ghcr.io/venkyvb/webapi-spark`) instead of the `ohdsi/webapi` image.

+The testing has been done with Azure Databricks.
+Note that the parameter `UseNativeQuery=1` should be set as a part of the connection parameters.